roymitz/perturbation_kernel_approximation/README.md

 # perturbation_out_of_sample_extension

-The code in this repository reproduces the exapmles in "A Perturbation Based Out-of-Sample Extension Framework for Data-Dependent Kernels"
+The code in this repository reproduces the exapmles in "A Perturbation Based Kernel Approximation Framework" by Mitz and Shkolnisky

 Main functions:

-first_order_vs_second_order - Reproduces the plots of Section 7.1

-main_example - Reproduces the plots of Section 7.2

-update_pert - Performs the first order perturbation update of Section 3
+update_pert.m - Performs the first order perturbation update of Section 3

-update_pert_second_order - Performs the second order perturbation update of Section 3
+update_pert_second_order.m - Performs the second order perturbation update of Section 3

+simple_example.m - Performs a simple example demonstarting the use of update_pert.m and update_pert_second_order.m to approximate a given kernel

+first_order_vs_second_order.m - Reproduces the plots of Section 7.1

+main_example.m - Reproduces the plots of Section 7.2

 Datasets: